microsoft/vscode-jupyter/TELEMETRY.md

- Run Cell Commands in Interactive Python
+ Run all Cell Commands in Interactive Python

 ## Properties